jahangiralom99/Tech-and-Gaming-Events-Ass99/questions_and_answers.md

 #### Answer: (A)?

-<i>Write your explanation here</i>
-    Ans: -it assigns an empty object to the correct variable (greeting), and when you log it to the console, you'll see an empty object.
+<i>Ans: -it assigns an empty object to the correct variable (greeting), and when you log it to the console, you'll see an empty object.</i>
 </p>
 </details>